hasanraiyan/NoteJS/README.md

-# NoteJs - A Simple Notes App
+# NoteJS - A Simple Notes App

-NoteJs is a basic notes application built with React Native and Expo.
+NoteJS is a basic notes application built with React Native and Expo.
 It allows users to create, edit, delete, and save notes locally on their device.

 ## Features